Abdi-Ali33/-Delani-Studio-Project/README.md

 ## Description

-The Project is about landing page website for a fictional Delani Studio that showing its services and a form to reach out to them
+The Project is about landing page website for a fictional Delani Studio that showing its services and a form to reach out to them.

 ## Screenshot